filecoin-project/specs/proof-of-spacetime.md

 #### Fault Detection

 Fault detection happens over the course of the life time of a sector.
 When the sector is for some reason unavailable, the miner is responsible to submit the known `faults` using the `AddFaults` message to the chain.
+Only faults which have been reported at challenge time, will be accounted for.
+If any other faults have occured the miner can not submit a valid PoSt for this proving period.

 The PoSt generation then takes the latest available `faults` of the miner to generate a PoSt matching the committed sectors and faults.

 At the beginning of a new proving period all faults are reset, and if they persist the miner needs to resubmit an `AddFaults` message.